 South Bubble was one of our favorite hikes, with its great views of Jordan Pond.

-Get all of the details about these hikes in our article 10 Great Hikes in Acadia.
+Get all of the details about these hikes in our Acadia Hiking Guide.

 Due to its location and height, Cadillac Mountain is one of the first spots in the United States to view the sunrise, making this Acadia National Park’s most popular sunrise spot.

-Pro Travel Tip: If you want to view the sunrise from Cadillac Mountain, get here bright and early.
+PRO TRAVEL TIP: If you want to view the sunrise from Cadillac Mountain, get here bright and early.
 Despite a painfully early wake up time, this is an extremely popular thing to do in Acadia.
-The parking lot fills up fast, so don’t plan on showing up right before sunrise, especially during the busy summer and fall season.
-Plan to get here 30 minutes before sunrise.
+Between the end of May and the end of October, you will have to make a vehicle reservation in advance.

 Of course, if getting up early is not your thing, you can skip sunrise and go any time of day.
 I have heard that sunset is a nice time to be here, as well.